datagrains/csv_etl_pipeline/README.md

 ## Testing

 Unit tests are included in the tests/ directory.
-To run the tests locally:
+To run tests locally:

 ```python
 pip install pytest